bakdata/kpops/docs/docs/user/what-is-kpops.md

 ## Key features

 - **Deploy Kafka apps to Kubernetes**: KPOps allows to deploy consecutive Kafka Streams applications and producers using an easy-to-read and -write pipeline definition.
-- **Manage Kafka Connectors**: KPOps connects with your Kafka connect cluster and applies, validates, and deletes your connector configs.
+- **Manage Kafka Connectors**: KPOps connects with your Kafka Connect cluster and deploys, validates, and deletes your connectors.
 - **Configure multiple pipelines and steps**: KPOps has various abstractions that simplify configuring multiple pipelines and steps within pipelines by sharing common configuration between different components, such as producers or streaming applications.
 - **Handle your topics and schemas**: KPOps not only creates and deletes your topics but also registers and deletes your schemas.
 - **Clean termination of Kafka components**: KPOps removes your pipeline components (i.e., Kafka Streams applications) from the Kubernetes cluster _and_ cleans up the component-related states (i.e., removing/resetting offset of Kafka consumer groups).